bcnoexceptions/beardmage/README.md

 # Deployment Steps

 -   `npm update`
--   `npm i -G typescript ts-node`
+-   `npm i -g typescript ts-node`
 -   `npm i discord.js @types/node better-sqlite3 @types/better-sqlite3` (run in the beardslave directory, it needs package.json)
 -   Create webhook, retrieve it's ID and token
 -   Copy private-config.json.copyme to private-config.json, fill it in
 -   Fill in the friend codes spreadsheet link

+These next steps are for urMom.ts; if you remove that functionality, you don't need them.
+I don't know what the corresponding commands are on Windows.

+-   Get a google API key and store it to "google-key.json" in the config directory
+-   apt install mysql-client default-libmysqlclient-dev
+-   Install python3 and pip for Python3
+-   pip3 install pattern

 If you get errors relating to Python when trying to npm update and the like, run this: npm --add-python-to-path='true' --debug install --global windows-build-tools

 ## SQL